 One of the most annoying things in 3D printing is ordering filament, waiting for it to arrive, and then finding out that it's completely the wrong color for the project you wanted it for.
 Some manufacturers try to get around this by putting Pantone colors on their spools, but certainly not everyone does this.
-(If they did, this website probably wouldn't exist.)
+(If they did, this app probably wouldn't exist.)

 Every filament manufacturer has pictures of their product online.
 It's always super easy to compare and contrast different filament colors to make sure they'll work for whatever you're planning... as long as you're buying everything from the same manufacturer.
 What do you do if you want to buy from two different places?

 Get filaments from lots of different manufacturers, print with them, and photograph the results under similar conditions.
-The point of this website is not to show the "true color" of any given filament -- that requires far more equipment than I have the budget for.
-What this site does is allow you to compare and contrast different filament colors from different manufacturers using pictures taken under similar lighting conditions and similar equipment.
+The point of this application is not to show the "true color" of any given filament -- that requires far more equipment than I have the budget for.
+What this app does is allow you to compare and contrast different filament colors from different manufacturers using pictures taken under similar lighting conditions and similar equipment.
 It's an easy way to find that perfect blue you've been looking for that looks great with your favorite brand of gold filament.

 Looking for the file I use?
 Find it here: https://www.thingiverse.com/thing:664377

 All the images are taken in the same basic way using the same setup and same equipment.
 For every swatch, the image of the front is cropped, then the average color in the image (called the 'dominant color') is extracted from the image.
 This is used to create the "pure" hex color, and the hex color is what's used to compare to other swatches and help you figure out which filaments you like.

 If you're interested in seeing how all this comes together into a application (and some of the crazy awesome math that I learned while putting this together), all of the source code for the app is publicly available on Github.
 Just click the link in the footer on any page of the app.